vedantb/personal-blog/content/blog/make-github-cooler/index.md

 ---
 title: Tips to make Github cooler
 date: "2020-05-21"
-description: "Post with some tips to make Github work better
+description: "Post with some tips to make Github work better"
 ---

 ### Tips